moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 ### Deploy {: #deploy }

-To deploy your aggregator contract for the specified asset / base pair to your EVM ContainerChain, use the following command:
+To deploy your aggregator contract for the specified asset / base pair to your EVM Appchain, use the following command:

 ```bash
 yarn deploy